emilyjspencer/emilyjspencer/README.md

 &nbsp;&nbsp;&nbsp;🏋🏻‍♀️Fitness app.
 To be built using Angular & NestJS or React & Spring Boot \
 &nbsp;&nbsp;&nbsp;💊A pills tracker.
 Potentially to be built using Ionic \
 &nbsp;&nbsp;&nbsp;🧠An anonymous chat application for the workplace, where employees can talk with others about mental health if they feel unable reveal their identity.
 Will make use of Websockets \
 &nbsp;&nbsp;&nbsp;🤗 Depression Buddy - Chatbot.
-Potentially Python and Tensorflow or Tensorflow.js &nbsp;&nbsp;&nbsp;🌺Add an Angular frontend to my Perfume application.
-(Also re-create using a React frontend)
+Potentially Python and Tensorflow or Tensorflow.js \
+&nbsp;&nbsp;&nbsp;🌺Add an Angular frontend to my Perfume application.
+(Also re-create using a React frontend) \
+&nbsp;&nbsp;&nbsp;👩‍🏫A new portfolio - React.
+Fully responsive